plotly/plotly.py/doc/python/static-image-export.md

 ## Image Export Settings (Kaleido)

-As well as configuring height, width, and other settings by passing arguments when calling `write_image` and `to_image`, you can specify defaults to be used.
+As well as configuring height, width, and other settings by passing arguments when calling `write_image` and `to_image`, you can also set a single default to be used throughout the duration of the program.

 ### Available Settings